treyhunner/treyhunner.github.com/source/_posts/2013-10-03-visual-integration-tests-for-django.markdown

         return type('NeedleWebDriver', (NeedleWebDriverMixin, cls.driver), {})()
 ```

-Unfortunately the above code only works with the version of needle currently on Github.
-The PyPI version does not yet include `NeedleWebDriverMixin`.
+Unfortunately the above code only works with the version of needle on Github.
+The PyPI version does not yet include the `NeedleWebDriverMixin` (which I contributed recently for Django support).
 I have created [an issue][PyPI issue] suggesting a new PyPI release be made to resolve this problem.

 ## Continuous integration

 Currently I only run my visual tests manually.
 Visual tests are very brittle and occasionally they just break without any changes.

-I don't run yet run my visual tests during continuous integration testing because my visual tests are not yet stable enough to pass consistently.
+If I manage to stabilize my visual tests so that they pass consistently on different platforms, I may add them to my continuous integration test suite.

 [PhantomCSS]: https://github.com/Huddle/PhantomCSS
 [django-casper]: https://github.com/dobarkod/django-casper